-\These ratings are shown on the Cargo Carrying Capacity label.
+These ratings are shown on the label which includes the Federal Certification Tag.

 The heaviest loaded motor home with all passengers, goods, water, driver and towed vehicle must not exceed any of the following:

 - 1. The gross vehicle weight rating (GVWR). - 2.
 The gross combination weight rating (GCWR). - 3.
 The front/rear gross axle weight ratings (GAWRs). - 4.
 The individual tire and wheel ratings.